 Villa Samadhi boutique hotel occupies a quiet corner of the upscale Taman U-Thant neighborhood, on the edge of Kuala Lumpur City Center

-Central Kuala Lumpur’s hotel scene leaves something to be desired.
-While the district does boast a number of corporate, five-star properties, historically the area is lacking in boutique options compared to other cities of its size.
-Villa Samadhi opened in 2011 bringing a much-needed boutique persona to the upscale neighborhood of Taman U-Thant.
+Villa Samadhi brings a much-needed boutique persona to the upscale neighborhood of Taman U-Thant in central Kuala Lumpur.
 Counting the ambassadors of Japan and Britain among its neighbors, Villa Samadhi occupies a quiet corner of Jalan Madge hidden in greenery and high wood-and-bamboo fences.

 The Look: Villa Samadhi’s owner, Federico Asaro, plays a cerebral role in the design of the property, collecting antique pieces from around the region to be featured in the space.
 The entire property is done by his team of builders and craftsmen, using vintage woods he personally collected in his travels including jetties, lampposts, and timber from old houses and factories.
 Dark wood, polished concrete floors, and a luxe collection of Southeast Asian antiques throughout contribute to Asaro’s vision of rustic but lavish village living.
 The bamboo entrance gate opens onto a long driveway with a view of an antique Buddha statue from Indonesia.
 Dried grass decorates the multi-tiered, Malaysian-style slopped roof.
 Intricate wood doors more than 100 years old, sourced from Chiang Mai, gives way to the lobby looking out onto the pool.